ivahaev/_blank/request.params.md

-# $request.Params
+# $request.params

-`$request.Params` used to return URL parameters configured in HTTP hook.
+`$request.params` used to return URL parameters configured in HTTP hook.

 ## Example